virtualidentityag/component-library-template/README.md

 We provide some GitHub repository configuration standards, like recommended branch protection settings, with this template.
 You can find the configuration in `.github/settings.yml`.
 If you want those settings to be applied to your GitHub repository, install the GitHub Settings app on your repository (more info [here](https://github.com/apps/settings)).
 The app will read the `settings.yml` automatically and apply them to your repository.
 Afterwards, you can add or customize `settings.yml` according to your preferences.

 ### Extend component generator
-If you want to generate more than the given files for each component, you can add an `component-config.js` on the project's base level and export an array of functions which take the component's name as value and return objects, analog to:
+If you want to generate more than the given files for each component, you can add an `component-config.js` on the project's base level and export an array of functions which take the component's name as value and return an array of objects, for example:
 ```
 exports.extenderArr = [
   (name) => [